atlas-doc/doc/atlas-api-documentation/faqs/atlas-api-general-information.md

 **Are there any restrictions on the API functionality for any of the airlines?**

 We want to offer maximum opportunities for both our partner airlines and travel agencies, so Atlas API supports all functionalities, as provided by Airlines.

-**Can we set up and activate our travel agency's credentials against each LCC using Atlas API?**

-We hear you and are working on adding this functionality by Q2/2022.